rifqyirfanto21/module3-capstone_project/README.md

 **Program**: Purwadhika Data Engineering Bootcamp

 ## Project Overview
-This repository contains the Module 3 capstone project: a small data platform demonstrating an end-to-end ETL and transformation workflow using Apache Airflow, dbt, PostgreSQL (local DWH), and Google BigQuery.
+This repository contains the Module 3 capstone project: a small data platform demonstrating an end-to-end ELT and transformation workflow using Apache Airflow, dbt, PostgreSQL (local DWH), and Google BigQuery.
 The project includes:

 - Data generation scripts to produce synthetic data and helper functions to insert into Postgres
 - Airflow DAGs to initialize dimensional tables and load transactions into a PostgreSQL data warehouse